MalvikaaMani/Face-Anti-Spoofing-Detection/README.md

 attack detection.
 It addresses the need for a diverse dataset that includes both bona fide and synthetic attack images to simulate real-world attack scenarios.
 <br> Classes and Categories:
-1. BonaFide: Genuine face images without any tampering or attacks.
+<br> 1.
+BonaFide: Genuine face images without any tampering or attacks.
-2. Samsung_ReplayAttack: Synthetic images replayed using a Samsung device, simulating digital screen replay attacks.
+<br> 2.
+Samsung_ReplayAttack: Synthetic images replayed using a Samsung device,
+simulating digital screen replay attacks.
-3. Webcam_ReplayAttack: Synthetic images replayed using a webcam, simulating basic attack scenarios.
+<br> 3.
+Webcam_ReplayAttack: Synthetic images replayed using a webcam, simulating
+basic attack scenarios.
 <h3> Technologies Used</h3>
  1. Python